Abdullah bin Faisal Al Saud (1831–1889): Personal life and death

 One of Abdullah bin Faisal's spouses, Turayfa bint Ubayd, was from the Rashidi dynasty who was the niece of Abdullah bin Ali Al Rashid, emir of Jabal Shammar.
 Abdullah also married another woman from the Rashidi dynasty: Noura, the daughter of Abdullah bin Ali Al Rashid.
 The marriage took place soon after the beginning of Imam Faisal's second term.
 Noura's father and brother, Talal bin Abdullah, joined the wedding ceremony in Riyadh.

 Abdullah had several daughters and had only one son who died young.
 His daughter, Noura bint Abdullah, married Talal bin Abdullah.
 Another, Sara, was one of King Abdulaziz's spouses, and they did not have any child.
 Abdullah's another daughter wed Sheikh Abdul Latif Al Sheikh.

 Abdullah died in Riyadh on 2 December 1889 shortly after he was brought there by his younger brother, Abdul Rahman, from Hail.
-Following the exile of his family in 1891 the palace of Abdullah in Riyadh was used by the Al Rashid governr, Ajlan.
+Following the exile of his family in 1891 the palace of Abdullah in Riyadh was used by the Al Rashid governor, Ajlan.